stutrek/bowling-schedule/README.md

 ### Winter results

-The best results are the ones that scored 520.
-The results with a better score hyper-optimized less relevant scores, such as repeat week matchups, while losing some of the more more important (to humans) attributes.
+The best practical results score around 520.
+Schedules with lower numerical scores exist, but they achieve those numbers by over-optimizing less important metrics (like half-season repeat matchups) at the expense of attributes that matter more to bowlers, such as lane balance and early/late distribution.

 ### Running the winter solver